madhu0209/VeracityTechnicalTest/README.md

 # VeracityTechnicalTest
 This program performs a word search in a given URL and counts the number of occurrences of a target word.
 It uses the java.io and java.net packages to read the contents of the URL, and the PatternSyntaxException class to handle errors related to regular expressions.

+The code will also run in command line :

+The command to run
+java WebSearchApp.java

 Usage
 To use the program, create an instance of the PerformWordSearchUseCase class and call the execute method, passing two arguments: the URL to search and the target word to count.The execute method will print the number of occurrences of the target word in the URL.